-Similarly to the constitutive activation of MEK1 (Mek1DD;P0Cre or Mek1DD;Egr2Cre) (Sheean et al., 2014), the transgenic expression of HA-NRG1 type III increased myelin thickness independent of the major myelin gene transcription factor EGR2 and of myelin protein synthesis (Fig. 5D and Fig. 7A).
-However, among the genes correlated to MAPK/ERK activation pathway, we found increased levels of Pmp2 transcript and protein (Fig. 7A, Fig. EV5A, B), a myelin protein with functions in lipid homeostasis in myelinated Schwann cells (Zenker et al., 2014).
-As in several previous studies (Gillespie et al., 1990; Kadlubowski et al., 1984; Trapp et al., 1979; Zenker et al., 2014), we observed that cellular expression of PMP2 in wild type cross sections of sciatic nerve was found in compact myelin but also had cytoplasmic expression with a mosaic distribution between fibers (Fig. EV5B).
-In the presence of HA-NRG1 type III transgenic expression, PMP2 level was clearly increased while maintaining its mosaic distribution in sciatic nerve cross section at one month (Fig. EV5B).
+Similarly to the constitutive activation of MEK1 (Mek1DD;P0Cre or Mek1DD;Egr2Cre) (47), the transgenic expression of HA-NRG1 type III increased myelin thickness independent of the major myelin gene transcription factor EGR2 and of myelin protein synthesis (Fig. 5D and Fig. 7A).
+However, among the genes correlated to MAPK/ERK activation pathway, we found increased levels of Pmp2 transcript and protein (Fig. 7A, Supplementary Fig. 5), a myelin protein with functions in lipid homeostasis in myelinated Schwann cells (51).
+As in several previous studies (51, 53-55), we observed that cellular expression of PMP2 in wild type cross sections of sciatic nerve was found in compact myelin but also had cytoplasmic expression with a mosaic distribution between fibers (Supplementary Fig. 5B).
+In the presence of HA-NRG1 type III transgenic expression, PMP2 level was clearly increased while maintaining its mosaic distribution in sciatic nerve cross section at one month (Supplementary Fig. 5B).
 The specific increase in PMP2 suggests that NRG1 type III overexpression may determine a change in myelin protein composition.

 In conclusion, both elevated NRG1 type III expression and MEK1 activation increase ERK phosphorylation but have different outcomes on myelin structure.
-The activation of MAPK/ERK pathway results in hypermyelination associated to nerve conduction velocity deficits (Fig. 6D) and its prolonged activation results in the formation of aberrant myelin structure i.e misfolded myelin structures increasing with age, onion bulbs, compressed axons (Ishii et al., 2016; Sheean et al., 2014).
-On the contrary, sustained HA-NRG1 type III transgenic expression for one year did not alter nerve physiology, and we did not observe any abnormal myelin structure (Fig. 2D, Fig. 7B), as previously reported (Michailov et al., 2004; Velanac et al., 2012).
+The activation of MAPK/ERK pathway results in hypermyelination associated to nerve conduction velocity deficits (Fig. 6D) and its prolonged activation results in the formation of aberrant myelin structure i.e misfolded myelin structures increasing with age, onion bulbs, compressed axons (47, 56).
+On the contrary, sustained HANRG1 type III transgenic expression for one year did not alter nerve physiology, and we did not observe any abnormal myelin structure (Fig. 2A, Fig. 7B), as previously reported (7, 26).